The International Trade Blog arrow International Sales & Marketing

 What are the Top U.S. Exports? | Shipping Solutions

-As the world’s largest trading nation, with $5.1 trillion in trade in 2023, the United States is a cornerstone of the global economy.
+As the world’s largest trading nation, with $7.3 trillion in trade in 2024 (goods and services), the United States is a cornerstone of the global economy.
 Currently, the U.S. has trade relations with more than 200 countries, territories and regional associations around the globe.

-In this article, we’ll share the top U.S. exports for 2023 based on the most recent numbers available, the regions that purchase the most U.S. exports, and explain how exporters can pursue exporting to these markets.
+In this article, we’ll share the top U.S. exports for 2024 based on the most recent numbers and highlight key trends shaping U.S. trade in 2025 and beyond.
+We’ll also explore how exporters can tap into these top markets, and how Shipping Solutions can help.

 Top 5 U.S. Exports

-As the second-largest exporter in the world—outranked only by China—total U.S. exports for 2023 climbed to $3.1 trillion, a new record, up $35.0 billion from 2022, according to Census Bureau data.
-According to data through December 2023, the following are the United States’ top exports by value:
+As the second-largest exporter in the world—outranked only by China—total U.S. goods exports for 2024 climbed to $2.06 trillion, a new record, up from $2.02 trillion in 2023, according to Census Bureau data.
+The following are the United States’ top exports by value:

 3. Gasoline and Other Fuels